 How To Become A Professional Bartender

-We offer additional training to increase your chances of being hired, such as our Behind the Bar Excellence.
+We offer additional training, such as our Behind the Bar Excellence, to increase your hiring chances.
 We also have a bunch of free resources on our blogs.
 Here are some we think you should read next:

 How To Get A Bartending License In California

-The alcohol server certification is a process that requires registering for an account and fulfilling the requirements in the RBS Portal.
+The alcohol server certification process requires registering for an account and fulfilling the requirements in the RBS Portal.
 Once registered, you must take the approved training and pass the required exam to download or print your certification.

-Responsible Beverage Service (RBS) Training simply known as RBS training, “educates persons seeking employment or who are currently employed as servers of alcoholic beverages for on-premises consumption.
-It aims to provide servers the necessary skills to responsibly serve alcoholic beverages and mitigate alcohol-related harm in California communities” (California Department of Alcoholic Beverage Control).
+Responsible Beverage Service (RBS) Training, or RBS training, “educates persons seeking employment or currently employed as servers of alcoholic beverages for on-premises consumption.
+It aims to provide servers with the necessary skills to serve alcoholic beverages responsibly and mitigate alcohol-related harm in California communities” (California Department of Alcoholic Beverage Control).

 In other words, it prepares you for the complex nature of selling and serving alcohol in bars and restaurants or similar businesses (serving alcohol requires RBS Training).
 You may think that bartending is just learning drink recipes and earning tips.
 But it’s actually about protecting the community and making sure alcohol-related incidents and issues decline.

-You must find a state-approved training provider (such as Serving Alcohol, more about us later) and purchase, enroll, and take training that usually takes about 3 hours or less.
+You must use a state-approved training provider (such as Serving Alcohol), select Enroll Now, and take training.
+The course usually takes about 2 hours or less.
 After the course is completed, you’ll need to return to your California Alcoholic Beverage Control RBS and be ready for the next step, an exam.
-Serving Alcohol California RBS Certification Training only $9.95

 What Is The RBS Exam